VirtualInterpreter/GSM_A6/README.md

 # GSM-A6 Readme
 This library works for this GSM, it may or may not also work with other modules:
-![Picture of GSM Module](https://github.com/MartinBKings/GSM-A6/blob/master/images/gsm.jpg)
+![Picture of GSM Module](https://github.com/MartinBKings/GSM-A6/blob/master/images/gsm.jpg) This library is not able to receive SMS messages due to firmware problems, however, it can send SMS messages and connect to the internet.

 ## Basic GSM Information